 The proposed project consists of the reconstruction, realigning, and widening of Farm-to-Market (FM) 1387 from North Midlothian Parkway to FM 664 for approximately 5.8 miles in Ellis County, Texas.
-The first segment of the project will require the acquisition of approximately 28 acres of right of way (ROW) along both sides of the existing FM 1387.
-The second segment is on a new location from the intersection of FM 1387 at Longbranch Road to FM 664 (see Appendix A for the Project Location Map).
-The new location section would require 32 acres of new ROW.
+The first segment of the project would require the acquisition of approximately 28 acres of right of way (ROW) along both sides of the existing FM 1387.
+The second segment would be realigned on new location from the intersection of FM 1387 at Longbranch Road to FM 664 (see Appendix A for the Project Location Map).
+The realignment section would require 32 acres of new ROW.
 The proposed project would require a total of approximately 61 acres.
 The existing ROW width varies between 80 to 100 feet.

-The purpose of this Environmental Assessment (EA) is to study the potential consequences of the proposed project and to determine if such consequences warrant the preparation of an Environmental Impact Statement.
+The purpose of this Environmental Assessment (EA) is to study the potential environmental consequences of the proposed project and to determine if such consequences warrant the preparation of an Environmental Impact Statement.
 The EA is prepared to comply with both the Texas Department of Transportation's (TxDOT) environmental review rules and the National Environmental Policy Act (NEPA).
-The EA will be made available for public review and TxDOT will consider any comments received.
+TxDOT has conducted an independent evaluation of all parts of this EA that were prepared by contractors and has determined that this EA meets the standards under NEPA, regulations in 40 CFR Subchapter A, and FHWA's and TxDOT's NEPA procedures.
+The EA was made available for public review and TxDOT considered the comments received.
 If TxDOT determines that there are no significant adverse effects, it will prepare and sign a Finding of No Significant Impact (FONSI), which will be made available to the public.